 The academic year is spread across three terms, running from August to June.

-There is ongoing development at the school until 2018; most recently saw the opening of the Global Learning Centre, which has a multimedia centre.
+There is ongoing development at the school, and it most recently saw the opening of the Global Learning Centre, which has a multimedia centre.

 Admission and fees

 YCIS’ secondary school is one of only a few international schools in Hong Kong to have a scholarship fund, which covers full or partial tuition fees for up to seven years from Year 7 to 13.
 It is open to students who excel overall, or in art and design, music, the performing arts, or sport.

 Fees are HKD 192,940 for Years 7 to 11 and HKD 197,350 for Years 12 to 13.
 While these fees are at the lower end of the international schools’ scale, since 2017 all parents have been asked to pay a refundable debenture of HKD 470,000 (there’s a falling rate for second and third siblings).

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.